MichaelTaylor3D/chia-fee-estimator/README.md

 The module logs information and errors to the console during its operations.
 Ensure to check the logs for any issues related to fetching the fee estimate.

+## Support the Project

+If you found this tool helpful, consider donating to support the development of more Chia Datalayer Tools.

+**Donation address:** `xch1es9faez5evlvdyfjdjth40fazfm3c9gptds0reuhryf30y3kl67qtcsc83`

+Your support is greatly appreciated!